MicrosoftDocs/cpp-docs/docs/code-quality/demo-sample.md

 1. On the menu bar, choose **File** > **Save All**.

 The solution is now complete and should build without errors.

+::: moniker range="vs-2017"

+> [!NOTE]
+> In Visual Studio 2017, you may see a spurious warning `E1097 unknown attribute "no_init_all"` in the IntelliSense engine.
+This warning may safely be ignored.

+::: moniker-end